 the world's leading ape conservation experts with the goal of providing advice about avoidance, reduction, and restoration of the negative impacts of energy, extractive and associated infrastructure projects on apes, and recommendations for ways that companies can also contribute positively to ape conservation.

-We are a Task Force of the International Union for the Conservation of Nature (IUCN).
-We draw upon the expertise of the members of the IUCN Species Survival Commission (SSC), Primate Specialist Group (PSG) Section on Great Apes (SGA) and Section on Small Apes (SSA) to advise on Energy, Extractive, and Associated Infrastructure projects (EEAI projects) that have the potential to, or are already, affecting apes and their habitat.
+This is a Task Force of the International Union for the Conservation of Nature (IUCN) that draws upon the expertise of members of the IUCN Species Survival Commission (SSC), Primate Specialist Group (PSG) Section on Great Apes (SGA) and Section on Small Apes (SSA) to advise on Energy, Extractive, and Associated Infrastructure projects (EEAI projects) that have the potential to, or are already, affecting apes and their habitat.

-We consider our work free from bias and all members of IUCN engaged in the consultation must sign a Conflict of Interest (COI) Statement, which is publicly available on our website, and abide by the IUCN SSC Code of Conduct.
+We consider our work free from bias and all members of the IUCN engaged in consultations must sign a Conflict of Interest (COI) Statement, which is publicly available on our website, and abide by the IUCN SSC Code of Conduct.